A structured, short-term path for couples on the brink of divorce.

 You need clarity first.

-The raw reality is that you have three paths:
+The raw reality is that you have three options:

 01